Business Email Compromise (BEC): Preventing Wire Fraud

 How does N2CON help with BEC prevention?

-We help implement email/domain protections (DMARC/DKIM/SPF), strengthen identity controls (Multi-Factor Authentication (MFA)/conditional access), improve logging/alerting, and help design verification procedures that fit how your team actually works.
+We help implement email and domain protections (DMARC, DKIM, SPF), strengthen identity controls (MFA and conditional access), improve logging and alerting, and help design verification procedures that fit how your team actually works.

 Want to pressure-test your wire fraud controls?

-We can review your payment workflows, harden identity/email controls, and set up the monitoring you need to catch account compromise early.
+We can review your payment workflows, harden identity and email controls, and set up the monitoring you need to catch account compromise early.

 Contact N2CON